 Classic Italian Minestrone Soup

-Classic Italian Minestrone Soup is loaded with fresh vegetables, red kidney beans, white beans, fresh and dried herbs, and mini pasta shells.ย This soup is totally delicious, comforting, and loaded with flavor!ย Perfect for lunch or dinner on a cold winter's day.
+Classic Italian Minestrone Soup is loaded with fresh vegetables, red kidney beans, white beans, fresh and dried herbs, and mini pasta shells.
+Delicious, comforting, and loaded with flavor!
+Perfect for lunch or dinner on a cold winter's day.

 Prep Time 10 minutes